 The most detailed and therefore powerful method to monitor the operation is using the events produced by the ABC SBC (if the event license is installed).
 The ABC SBC "documents" what SIP users are doing by issuing a report called event on every important user activity: registering, unregistering, failing to authenticate, completing a call, and so on and so forth.
 An administrator can even produce his own custom events.
 The events provide a history of user activity which can be looked backed at and analyzed.
 In a way, it tries to act as secret police would: it holds "files" on the observed subject that include an exhaustive gap-free activity history.
 At the same time, the overall collection of events also provides aggregated insights into the overall service health and can be used for example to see how the service usage varies in course of a day.
-The events are described in the Section Sec-Events.

 The events do indeed come in a quantity that may make nailing down a problem or identifying a trend a tedious task.
 Therefore the ABC Monitor is available from FRAFOS to aggregate and filter the events.
-Using the ABC Monitor is documented in the section event_console.
 In addition to user events, the ABC Monitor also shows the utilization of the system.
 If a situation requires, the ABC Monitor collects even traffic bits: SIP or even RTP data passing the ABC SBC.
-This is explained in the section Sec-traffic-monitoring.
+For more information about ABC Monitor, please refer to ABC Monitor documentation.

-The next chapter, Using SNMP for Measurements and Monitoring shows how to monitor the overall system health using SNMP.
+The next chapter, Measurements and Monitoring shows how to monitor the overall system health using SNMP.
 SNMP is the industry standard for monitoring system health and is supported by many third-party monitoring tools, both commercial and open-source.
 The FRAFOS ABC SBC reports various OS-related and SIP-related counters using SNMP and can also report custom-based ones.